Leaving home

 • TV licence

-If you are planning on moving into your own flat or house, you will also need to provide a deposit and the first month’s rent up front.
-Have you saved up for this?
-It is also likely that you will be required to provide a ‘guarantor.'
-This is someone who agrees to pay your rent if you don’t.
-Do you have someone who would be willing to agree to do this?
+If this is your first time living on your own, you might need to buy furniture like a bed, table, or chair.
+You will also have to pay a deposit and the first month’s rent before moving in.
+Have you saved up enough for this?
+Most landlords will also want you to have a ‘guarantor’ – this is someone who agrees to pay your rent if you can’t.
+Do you know someone who can do this for you?

 Looking after yourself

-Living on your own also means looking after yourself.
-Can you shop for food and cook?
+Living alone means you must take care of yourself.
+Can you go shopping for food and cook meals?
 Can you wash and iron your clothes and do the washing up?

-Before you leave, stop and ask yourself: ‘Would I be able to look after myself if I lived on my own?’
+Before you leave home, ask yourself: “Can I look after myself if I live on my own?”

 How will I know when it’s the right time to leave?

-Think carefully about where you want to live and if you have any specific needs like living on the ground floor or near a bus route.
-Moving out is a huge decision to make.
+Think carefully about where you want to live and if you need anything special, like living on the ground floor or close to a bus stop.
+Moving out is a big choice, so make sure you are prepared.

 Was this page helpful?